memgraph/best-practices/README.md

 # Memgraph Best Practices

-This repository holds various examples to ease the use of Memgraph.
+This repository holds examples to ease the use of Memgraph.
 It will be covering various topics important for any Memgraph user.

 ## Content